-If you think hooking up your phone to your TV is a complicated business, think again.
-While it used to be difficult or impossible in the past, a range of technologies, cables, and inexpensive gadgets now makes it much easier to do.
+If you’re worried that hooking up your phone to your TV is a complicated business, think again.
+While it used to be difficult or impossible in the past, a range of new technologies, cables, and (cheap) gadgets now makes it much easier to do.

-Whether you’re wanting to watch your favorite shows, listen to music, play games, cycle through your vacation snaps, or simply show whatever is on your phone on a larger screen, it’s usually possible and quite straightforward.
+Whether you’re wanting to watch your favorite shows, listen to music, play games, cycle through your vacation snaps, or simply broadcast whatever is on your phone onto a larger screen, it’s usually possible and quite straightforward.

 The techniques below often also work for streaming to a TV from an iPad or other tablet, and from many laptops.
 They’re particularly useful for anyone traveling and looking to make better use of the television in their hotel or Airbnb, but work just as well when you’re at home.